TRI-AMDD/mpet/README.md

 # MPET -- Multiphase Porous Electrode Theory

-This software is designed to run simulations of batteries with porous electrodes using the porous electrode theory, which is a volume-averaged, multiscale approach to capture the coupled behavior of electrolyte and active material within electrodes.
+This software is designed to run simulations of batteries with porous electrodes using porous electrode theory, which is a volume-averaged, multiscale approach to capture the coupled behavior of electrolyte and active material within electrodes.
 As a result, with physical parameter inputs and run protocols (specified current or voltage profiles), it makes predictions about the internal